By: Marilyn L. Davis

-We just don’t know what to change into because we weren’t taught, didn’t listen if we were, or for some of us, we judged these aspects and attributes as weak.
+We just don’t know what to change into because we weren’t taught, didn’t listen if we were, or for some of us, we judged these aspects and attributes as weak or pointless.

-Try using these principles as an alternative and replacement for self-defeating behaviors and thoughts.
-I guarantee that you’ll get better outcomes in your life, and not have to meet a single monk to accomplish it.
+Try using these principles today, as an alternative and replacement for self-defeating behaviors and thoughts.
+I guarantee that you’ll get better outcomes in your life, and not have to meet a single monk, or travel to some mountaintop to do it.

 We often lied to ourselves about ourselves because facing the truth was too painful.

 Reflecting on our lives is a beginning towards identifying what needs changing.
-When we find those self-defeating behaviors it’s insightful, but also frightening.
-Seeing how self-centered and self-absorbed we were can motivate us to change.
+When we find those self-defeating behaviors, it’s insightful, but also frightening.
+Seeing how self-centered and self-absorbed we were is often the reason we decide to change.

 Self-honesty is also finding those qualities within that need nurturing.

 I couldn’t practice self-honesty in my early recovery, but I could be factual.
-I made the effort not to minimize or embellish the facts.
+I made an effort not to minimize or embellish the facts.
 It was a good start towards self-honesty.